 Our aim in mathematics is for learning to have a purpose.
 We want our children to be able to apply the key skills of learning in a variety of practical concepts to give meaning to maths using real - life opportunities.
 We endeavour to provide this by creating as many purposeful maths opportunities within the classroom and within the wider environment.
 Cross curricular links are made wherever possible such as orienteering in geography to learn about position and turns and understanding of time through science learning on the seasons.

 We also want our parents to be involved with their children’s learning.
-We provide fortnightly maths challenges for children to complete at home in all year groups and send home KIRF every half term.
+We provide fortnightly maths challenges for children to complete at home in all year groups and ensure the fundamental number facts for each year group are communicated to parents in order for the children to continue their practise at home.
 We support parents by providing workshops and demonstrate how maths is taught and ways they can support their child’s learning at home.